timtroendle/urban-occupants-paper/doc/main.md

 ![Time dependent association between people features and occupancy](../build/ts-association.png){#fig:ts-association .class width=500}

 Table @tbl:ts-association shows the average association over the day for selected feature combinations and the average size of their clusters.
 The combination of economic activity, age, and household type reveals the highest average association, but also has a low average sample size.
-Among the tuple combinations of features, Table @tbl:ts-association shows the five with the highest average association, which have a significantly larger average cluster size than combinations of three features.
+Among the tuple combinations of features, Table @tbl:ts-association shows the four with the highest average association, which have a significantly larger average cluster size than combinations of three features.

 ```table
 ---